lamhq/tech-notes/pages/software-engineering/design/ood/design-principles/program-to-interfaces.md

 ***Program to an interface, not an implementation***.

-This design principle encourages writting code that rely on abstractions (interfaces) rather than concrete implementations (classes).
+This design principle encourages writting code that rely on abstractions (interfaces or abstract classes) rather than implementations (concrete classes).

+For example, when you use the `new` operator you are certainly instantiating a concrete class, so that’s definitely an implementation and not an interface.

 ## Benefits